omerbustun/time-to-pray/README.md

 *   Real-time countdown to the next prayer, accessible from the system tray.
 *   Proactively fetches the monthly prayer schedule based on your configured location.
-*   Easy-to-access "Settings" dialog for configuring your preferred city.
+*   Easy-to-access "Settings" dialog for configuring your preferred city and selecting your desired prayer times calculation method.
-*   Updates every 60 seconds to keep the countdown accurate.
 *   Utilizes PyQt6 for a seamless user interface experience.

 Setup & Installation